Instance-Adaptive Video Compression: Improving Neural Codecs by Training on the Test Set: Experimental setup

-\paragraph{Metrics} We evaluate the fidelity of the reconstructions through the peak signal-to-noise ratio (PSNR) in RGB space.
-To summarize the rate-distortion performance in a single number, we compute the Bj{\o}ntegaard Delta bitrate (BD-rate)~\citep{bd-psnr}, the relative rate difference between two codecs averaged over a distortion range.
-We evaluate the BD-rate savings of all methods relative to the HM reference implementation of HEVC, using PSNR as distortion metric, the intersection of the support of all RD curves as the distortion range, and cubic spline interpolation.
+We evaluate the fidelity of the reconstructions through the peak signal-to-noise ratio (PSNR) in RGB space.
+To summarize the rate-distortion performance in a single number, we compute the Bj{\o}ntegaard Delta bitrate (BD-rate) \citep{bd-psnr}, the relative rate difference between two codecs averaged over a distortion range.
+We evaluate the BD-rate savings of all methods relative to the HM reference implementation of HEVC, using PSNR as the distortion metric, and cubic spline interpolation.
+BD-rate savings are computed over a certain distortion range.
+We choose the largest possible range for which we have results for our methods as well as the main baselines, the values of these ranges are shown in Table~\ref{tab:PSNR_ranges} in the Appendix.